BIGslu/CodeClub/README.md

 Date    | Type        | Topic
 ------- | ----------- | -------
-May 31  | TBD |
+May 31  | Challenge   | Advent of Code, https://adventoIfcode.com/2021/
-Jun 7   | Challenge   | Advent of Code, https://adventoIfcode.com/2021/
+Jun 7   | Cancelled   |
 Jun 14  | Social      | Join BIGslu along with i4TB and SEA-TRAC for our summer kick-off social!

 ### Past topics